LinuxAfterDark/linux-after-dark/cybersecurity/01-intro-security/step1.md

 Your first task is to identify the user account currently logged in to the system.

-Use a Linux command to display the current username.
+Use a Linux command to determine the current username and save the result in:

+`~/current-user.txt`

 When you are finished, click **Check**.